CoderKinley/Demo1/README.md

 3. **JsonMenuLoader**: Handles loading and parsing of menu data from JSON
 4. **MenuCollapseManager**: Manages the collapse/expand behavior and animations

-### Design Patterns Used

-- **Factory Pattern**: For creating menu item controls from JSON data
-- **Observer Pattern**: For notifying subscribers about menu item clicks
-- **Strategy Pattern**: For handling different menu item types and behaviors
-- **Decorator Pattern**: For adding visual effects to menu items (hover, active state)

 ### Error Handling

-The library implements robust error handling for common scenarios:
+The library implements error handling for common scenarios:

 1. **Invalid JSON**: Graceful error messages when JSON cannot be parsed
 2. **Missing Icons**: Fallback to default icons when specified icons are not found